zalando-incubator/kube-ingress-aws-controller/README.md

 # Kubernetes Ingress Controller for AWS

-**WARNING**: This is work in progress, it's only only used in small production use cases and not battletested!
+**WARNING**: This is work in progress, it's only used in small production use cases and not battletested!

 This ingress controller runs inside a Kubernetes cluster monitoring changes to the Ingress resources and orchestrating AWS Load Balancers accordingly.